Thursday, 30 May 2024

 * I understand that not all five methods are entirely distinct.
 Also questions remain about Tatum's equations, not only with respect to his methods for getting the papers that contain them published but also with respect to whether the implied relationship he identifies via those equations is anything more than a rather startling coincidence.

-Observed Events Curve - Hang On!
+Observable Events Curve - Hang On!
 Aren't I Double Dipping?
-(SPOILER - No, I am not.)

-It could be argued that, in Observed Events Curve - Addressing a Point of Potential Confusion, I double dipped.
+It could be argued that, in Observable Events Curve - Addressing a Point of Potential Confusion, I double dipped.

 It could be argued that I used the expansion twice, first to retard the advancement of the photon and then to stretch the racetrack, pushing a sufficiently distant photon even further away than it started.